 The Headquarters for the 5th Australian Division were located at Aitkenvale in Townsville in May 1942.
 In Dec 1942, the Headquarters was located in a reinforced concrete bunker at Dick Creek, at Roseneath.
 The 5 Aust Div Sigs were also located in a bunker at Dick's Creek, Roseneath.

-There are also two much smaller communications bunkers located near the Townsville Pistol Club.
+There are also two much smaller communications concrete bunkers, still intact, located near the Townsville Pistol Club.

 It was suggested to me that the